tari-project/tari/RFC/src/RFC-0305_ValidatorNodeInstructions.md

   // ...
 See RFC on BearerTokens
 }

-message Function {
+message FunctionCall {
    // An ID that uniquely identifies the template, registered on the base layer. required bytes template_id = 1;
-   // The function ID defined within a template. required uint64 function_id = 2;
+   // The function ID defined within a template. (alternative: name string) required uint64 function_id = 2;
+   // Arguments for the function.
+The number and type of argument must be valid for the function. required Arguments arguments = 3;
 }

 message Arguments {